 In just a few weeks, Edmond and Jean transformed fifteen Quip engineers into empowered leaders.
 After going through the program, the engineers spearheaded initiatives to improve team processes around new hire onboarding, product review, and code deployment.
 I also notice that my reports who went through the program are more comfortable broaching difficult topics with their teammates to build alignment.
 Even months later, I see the engineers self-organize at lunch to support one another as they propose solutions to the challenges facing our team.
 Edmond and Jean helped our engineers build a close community, discover a shared vocabulary for approaching interpersonal challenges, and practice wielding their influence to improve our team’s culture.

 Going through the Co Leadership training with my coworkers was a powerful experience.
-We not only developed deeper understanding and relationships with each other, but also gained vocabulary and skill sets to identify and resolve some of the hardest challenges in our working relationships.
+We make up so many stories constantly about each other and operate based on those assumptions and stories without questioning them.
+The program helped to direct the dialog toward clearing any assumptions and misunderstandings rather than getting people's guards up to defend their actions.
+By the end of the program, we not only developed deeper understanding and relationships with each other, but also gained vocabulary and skill sets to identify and resolve some of the hardest challenges in our working relationships.